On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

-In the sequel, we analyze the class of measure inducing functions on \(\R_+^d\,.\) Since the signed measure induced by \(f\in \cF_{mi}^{c,l}(\R_+^d)\) is not necessarily finite and \(f\) may have infinite Hardy-Krause variation, a characterization of this class is more challenging.
+In the sequel, we analyse the class of measure-inducing functions on \(\R_+^d\,.\) Since the signed measure induced by \(f\in \cF_{mi}^{c,l}(\R_+^d)\) is not necessarily finite and \(f\) may have infinite Hardy-Krause variation, a characterization of this class is more challenging.

 As we will see in Theorem \ref{thecfmicl}, every right-continuous function in \(\cF_{mi}^{c,l}(\R_+^d)\) can be constructed by a linear combination of \(\Delta\)-monotone functions which are defined as follows.
+Recall that \(\Delta_\varepsilon^i\) is the difference operator defined by \eqref{defdopfh}.